dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “N-- no, I want you to ask one.”
 She shook her head.
 “Just ask any question.”

+“Oh!
+Ok, I’ve got one.”
+Now I could kill some minds. “ ‘Mayors Cabot and Snyder have been running this town for 23 years.
+Do you have any idea what their approval rating is?’ ” Priming!

+Whitley just stared at me.
+“What?”

+“It’s priming.
+It’s a psychological trick where you influence someone’s response to a question by preceding it with something that sounds close to the answer you want.
+It works best when they have no idea about the right answer.”
+I had thought it up the night before.
+I learned it from <i>The Sequences</i>, but it was well known in psychology.

+“No, Truman,” she sighed.
+“Nobody cares about that.
+I mean, sure it reminds people that you’re nerdy, and they all think that’s adorable.
+But you’re talking up your competition again.
+Think of something else.”

-“Oh!”
-I thought I had it now.
-“Something like, ‘Have you noticed something isn’t right with this town?’ ”
+“Oh… Are you sure?”
+Her face said she was.
+“Well, how about, ‘Have you noticed something isn’t right with this town?’ ”

 She raised her eyebrows at me.
 “Have you?”